-Yes.
-Pensions in payment increase by the increase in the Index, or any replacement or other cost-of-living index selected by the Trustees, subject to a minimum 3% pa and a maximum 5% pa.
+- For employees in Section A/B your pension will increase in line with price inflation as measured by the Consumer Prices Index ("CPI"). - For employees in Section C, increases are the increase in the Index or any replacement or other cost-of-living index selected by the Trustees subject to a maximum of 5% pa.